tanuj5480/100-Days-of-Data-Science/Logs.md

 ## Day 20: Nov 19, 2018
 **Progress**: With missing value imputation done at each variable level, rank improved by 6 places.
 Still using ElasticNet

+## Day 21: Nov 20, 2018
+**Progress**: Experimenting with more individual models, such as Gradient Boosting, Kernel Ridge.
+Not much improvement